Are Varicose Veins and Spider Veins Hereditary?

 • Difficulty standing for long periods

-When it comes to taking care of your veins, it is important to understand your risk factors for spider veins and varicose veins.
+When caring for your veins, it is important to understand your risk factors for spider and varicose veins.
 Hereditary may be one of them.
 With this information, you can make lifestyle modifications to manage your risks.
-You may also benefit from close monitoring by a vein specialist.

 What Causes Vein Disease?